-Sometimes a will does not provide what had been expected, or perhaps there are concerns that a loved one was not of sound mind or was under an external influence when the will was signed.
-It may be that a trustee or other fiduciary is providing less income to the beneficiaries than to himself, or that revised tax laws now allow greater tax savings and court approval is needed to change existing trust documents.
-Sometimes, in complex estates involving closely held businesses, the valuation and division of business or trust assets are disputed.
-These are just some of the circumstances our probate and trust litigation attorneys are retained to address.
+We handle a diverse spectrum of difficult issues.
+Sometimes a will does not provide what had been expected, or there are concerns that a loved one was not of sound mind or was under an external influence when the will was signed.
+It may be that a trustee or other fiduciary is providing less income to the beneficiaries than to himself, or court approval is needed to change existing trust documents to allow greater tax savings when laws change.
+In complex estates involving closely held businesses, the valuation and division of business or trust assets are often disputed.

-Burns & Levinson attorneys are also recognized as leaders in questions of guardianship, which is a particularly nuanced and multifaceted area of the law.
-For decades courts, lawyers and judges, as well as individual clients, have turned to our attorneys in cases involving individuals who lack mental competency to make their own financial or personal decisions.
+Our attorneys are also recognized as leaders in questions of guardianship, which is a particularly nuanced and multifaceted area of the law.
+For decades, courts, lawyers, judges, and individual clients have turned to us in cases involving individuals who lack mental competency to make their own financial or personal decisions.
 We routinely undertake the role of assisting a client seeking appointment as a guardian, are appointed to act as guardian, or represent clients in contesting an inappropriate appointment.
-Our lawyers work strategically and effectively with multidisciplinary professionals, including psychiatrists, social workers, protective service workers, state and local officials and agency administrators to resolve guardianship issues and achieve appropriate goal-directed representation.
+We work with multidisciplinary professionals, including psychiatrists, social workers, protective service workers, state and local officials, and agency administrators to resolve guardianship issues and achieve appropriate goal-directed representation.